 Red could be the most dangerous of these conditions, because it represents anger.
 And when one acts out of anger it's a recipe for disaster, not many people do things their most proud of when they're in this state.
 So if you notice you're becoming more angry than just involved, cool it down.
 The phrase "I wasn't thinking" is often used in this state.

 These two are very closely linked, they represent fear and paralyzing fear.
 And the presence of inaction is often just as damaging as poor action, so don't let this condition overcome you at all if possible.
-There are times when those we love might be put in jepardy and we are frozen due to our love for them and not wanting to do something that would hurt them.
-Bust just remember that action will beat action most of the time!
+There are times when those we love might be put in jeopardy and we are frozen due to our love for them and not wanting to do something that would hurt them.
+Bust just remember that action will beat inaction most of the time!

 Personal and General Uses for Situational Awareness

 Obviously if you're in the military there's a great need to be mindful of your surroundings to avoid unnecessary casualties, but what if you're a mom who's wanting to watch out for her kids.